i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

 Goals
 ~~~~~

-- Signing public key in unblinded destination must be Ed25519 (sig type 7); no other sig types are supported
+- Signing public key in unblinded destination must be
+  Ed25519 (sig type 7) or RedDSA (sig type 11);
+  no other sig types are supported
 - If the signing public key is offline, the transient signing public key must also be Ed25519
 - Blinding is computationally simple
 - Use existing cryptographic primitives